Naftoreiclag/Cpp-Project-Template/rm_template.md

 Included in this repository may be source code for other open-source projects that are embedded in this project.
-This source code for such third-party projects is available in the `src/.../thirdparty` subdirectory.
+This source code for such third-party projects is available in the `src/thirdparty` subdirectory.
 Such projects may be subject to different licensing terms.
-Please See individual files for details.
+Please see individual files for details.

 Files found outside the `src/` repository, including but not limited to those